Git Internals

 - It can be modified using the

-git config --local
+git config --localcommand.

 - Created when the

-command. - Enables the manual edit of a hunk of a file to be staged.
+e(edit) option is chosen in thegit add --patchcommand. - Enables the manual edit of a hunk of a file to be staged.

 - It contains the SHA-1 hash of a commit.